tgirke/rcf/pages/manuals/manuals_linux-cluster_login_macos.md

 	* Make sure your Mac OS X system is updated to the latest version.
 2. Follow the install wizard to complete the install of `Filezilla`.

-### Public SSH Key
+#### Public SSH Key

-1. When you start the application, you should be greeted to an empty field like so:
+1. When you start the application, you should be greeted by an empty field like so:

 ![fig4](images/1e.png)

 2. Enter your username in the `username` field.

-3. Enter the HPCC servername `cluster.hpcc.ucr.edu` or `secure.hpcc.ucr.edu` with the `sftp://` prefix for SFTP/SSH connection.
+3. Enter the HPCC servername `cluster.hpcc.ucr.edu` with the `sftp://` prefix for SFTP/SSH connection.
+The first time you try to connect to the HPCC, you MUST use the `cluster.hpcc.ucr.edu` hostname.
+After this, you must use the `secure.hpcc.ucr.edu` hostname subsequently.

 4. Enter your password.